jmandel/fhir-js-client/docs/README.md

 ## Fhir.js Integration
-Since v2.0.0 this library no longer includes fhir.js.
+Since v2.0 this library no longer includes fhir.js.
 That architecture was extremely difficult to maintain.
 Fhir.js is now an optional dependency, meaning that it is not available by default, unless you include it in the page.
 Our goal is to provide a simple alternative to fhir.js - most of it should be possible via `client.request`.
 Please see the [Examples](fhirjs-equivalents).

+You are now free to to choose what version of fhir.js to include.
+For backward compatibility you can try [our fork of fhir.js](https://github.com/smart-on-fhir/client-js/blob/9e77b7b26b5d7dff7e65f25625441e0905f84811/lib/jqFhir.js).
+It is not maintained any more, and it would require Jquery to be include in the page.
+Newer versions of fhir.js work fine, but might have different API or return result objects with different shape.

 #### Reasons to use fhir.js
 1. If you have old apps using legacy API like `client.api.anyFhirJsMethod()` or `client.patient.api.anyFhirJsMethod()`